Shani Mootoo: Other projects

 Mootoo has served as writer in residence at the University of Alberta, the University of Guelph and the University of the West Indies, and as a visiting scholar at Mills College in California, US.
 She frequently speaks and reads internationally.
 In 2008, the University of the West Indies, Cave Hill, Barbados, hosted a Symposium on the Fictions of Shani Mootoo in the Context of Caribbean Women's Writings.
+Mootoo is a part of the Associated Graduate Faculty at the University of Guelph, supporting the Creative Writing Program in the School of English and Theatre Studies.

 In 2009, she served on the jury for the Dayne Ogilvie Prize, a literary award for emerging LGBT writers in Canada, selecting Debra Anderson as that year's prize winner.

+As an activist, Mootoo has taken part of various social causes and is committed to speaking out against various injustices; she has stated that this outweighs any desire she has to experience social inclusion.
 Mootoo has spoken out against child abuse.
 In 1989 she addressed Sex Offenders at Stave Lake Correctional Centre about being a survivor of child abuse and suffering.

+Personal life

+Mootoo enjoys biking and hiking.
+She currently holds the position of Associated Graduate Faculty at the University of Guelph in support of the Creative Writing program in the School of English and Theatre Studies.